-- In Spaceballs, once the bad shots fired by Spaceball One have one hitting the ship itself, Dark Helmet complains... and it's revealed both the gunner and the guy who got him the job are crosseyed.
+- In Spaceballs, once the warning shots fired by Spaceball One have one hitting the ship itself, Dark Helmet complains ("I said fire across her nose, not up it!")... and it's revealed both the gunner and the guy who got him the job are crosseyed.

 - Downplayed in Silence of the Lambs: one of the entomologists Starling consults about the cocoon found at the autopsy of one of Buffalo Bill's victims is noticably cross-eyed (though not as bad as the comedy examples above).
 No gag is made of it; it just seems to hint at his good-natured dorkiness (which is confirmed when he ineptly flirts with Starling).

 - Roger Rabbit in Who Framed Roger Rabbit is slightly cross-eyed to go with his goofy personality.